 Buff Orpington roosters may be slightly more territorial than the hens, especially if they are the only male chicken in the flock.
 If you notice one of your Orpingtons acting more aggressively towards humans or other animals, you may have to take the time to socialize him or her a little better.

 As a general rule, holding or carrying your Buff Orpington chicken throughout the day will usually help them work through any temperament issues.
-Some other Oprington owners have reported that their birds love to sit on their laps while they’re working or just relaxing around the house!
+Some other Orpington owners have reported that their birds love to sit on their laps while they’re working or just relaxing around the house!

 Because Buff Orpingtons are such relatively laid-back chickens, you may want to watch out for their behavior around other birds.
-These chickens are prone to being bullied, and more aggressive breeds may be able to push them around without too much difficulty!
+These chickens are prone to be bullied, and more aggressive breeds may be able to push them around without too much difficulty!

 Overall, a Buff Orpington chicken is usually a sweet, relaxed bird that can play well with children and pets alike!